Michigan GOP leader calls Capitol riot a 'hoax from day one'

 Another participant, who also said he had been in D.C., suggested that police tear-gassed “their own guards.”

 Shirkey said: “Why wasn't there more security there?
 It was ridiculous.
-It was all staged," claiming that then-Senate Majority Leader Mitch McConnell “was part of it. ...They wanted to have a mess."
+It was all staged," claiming that then-U.S. Senate Majority Leader Mitch McConnell “was part of it. ...They wanted to have a mess."
 He added that some Trump backers “probably got caught up in the emotion” of the mob.

 The siege of the Capitol stunned the world as hundreds of Trump supporters ransacked the building to try to stop the certification of Joe Biden’s victory.
 Five people died, including a police officer.

-A message seeking comment about the recording was left for Shirkey on Tuesday.

-Jon Smith, the Hilldale County Republican Party's secretary, told The Detroit News that he recorded the hour-long conversation but wasn’t certain whether Shirkey knew he was being recorded.
-Hillsdale County is one of three counties Shirkey represents in the Michigan Senate.
+Jon Smith, the Hillsdale County GOP's secretary who helped organize two busloads of people to travel to D.C., told The Associated Press that he recorded the hour-long conversation with a phone in his pocket because he was worried Shirkey would lie.
+It was unclear whether Shirkey knew he was being recorded.
+Hillsdale County is one of three south-central Michigan counties Shirkey represents in the Senate.

+Senate Minority Leader Jim Ananich, a Flint Democrat, said “it is past time to accept the facts.
+On Jan.
+6, 2021, there was an insurrection at the U.S. Capitol.
+Republicans need to decide for themselves if they are going to hold their leaders accountable for spreading lies.”

+“We would expect such comments from a leader of a QAnon chat group or local militia chapter — not the majority leader of the Michigan Senate,” said House Minority Leader Donna Laskinski, a Democrat from Scio Township.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.